ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 ### Curves - Details - Best

-'Best's are self-definable metrics.
-Best delivers curves which show the best value / of a defined time period / for a defined data series.
+'Best's are user-defined metrics.
+'Best' delivers curves which show the best value / for a defined period in time / for a defined data series.

 ![Metric Trends - New Curve - Metric] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve_Edit_Best.jpg)